Hurricane Harvey Crisis Management Lessons

-Crisis Storylines & Characters
+Crisis Management – Storylines & Characters

-The Crisis Antagonist
+Crisis Management – The Antagonist

-The Crisis Protagonist
+Crisis Management – The Protagonist

-During a crisis, the Protagonist role can fall to a range of players, and it can even be the collective voice of society through social media; this happened earlier this year when a video went viral of a bloodied United Airlines passenger being extracted from a plane.
+During a crisis, the protagonist role can fall to a range of players, and it can even be the collective voice of society through social media; this happened earlier this year when a video went viral of a bloodied United Airlines passenger being extracted from a plane.
 The public outcry on social media forced United to immediately change its crisis response, crisis communications approach and policies to solve the problem.

-The Crisis Victims
+Crisis Management – The Victims

-The Crisis Heroes
+Crisis Management – The Heroes

-Crisis Social Media Power
+Hurricane Heroes and Social Media Power

-There are so many deserving Heroes in the story of Harvey, and at the top of that list are the thousands of citizen responders that raced to the flooded areas with boats, trucks and trailers to save the flood victims.
+There are so many deserving heroes in the story of Harvey, and at the top of that list are the thousands of citizen responders that raced to the flooded areas with boats, trucks and trailers to save the flood victims.
 On social media you saw people from small and big towns around the country loading up their U-hauls, 18-wheelers, boats and supplies and heading to Texas.
-During Harvey, social media became the Uber or Lyft of crisis communications.
+During Harvey, social media became the Uber of crisis communications.
 It connected riders with drivers, but these riders were soaked and in harm’s way.
 The 911 lines were overloaded, so ordinary people relayed distress calls via social media and directed citizen responders to the flood victims.

 I would not wish Hurricane Harvey on anyone, but it was amazing to witness how everyday people came together to do something extraordinary in the face of adversity and a crisis of major proportions.
-The citizen responders and volunteers are the true Heroes of Hurricane Harvey!
+The citizen responders and volunteers are the true heroes of Hurricane Harvey!